 Moreover, while 93 percent of the people we spoke to in the UK recognise that they will need to reskill to stay relevant at work, 75 percent believe the opportunities of automation outweigh the challenges.
 They see technology as a democratising tool that will increasingly allow them to work on their own terms.

 Preparing for the workforce revolution

 So, what practical steps can business leaders take today to prepare themselves for the changes that lie ahead?
 At Accenture Strategy, we believe there are three actions that are essential to responsive and responsible business leadership:

 Accelerate reskilling.
-81% of British workers we spoke to are ready to invest their free time in the next six months to learn new skills.
+Eighty-one percent of British workers we spoke to are ready to invest their free time in the next six months to learn new skills.
 Take advantage of this to invest in technical skills and truly human skills involving creativity and judgment.

 Redesign work to unlock human potential.
 Satisfy workers’ demands for more flexible arrangements through gig-like employment opportunities.
 Develop platforms to enable virtual collaboration, and connect employees and freelancers.
 Business leaders also need to build a better understanding of both the rational and emotional changes in today’s workforce to maximise the value individuals derive from their work

 Strengthen the talent pipeline from its source.
 Address industry-wide skills shortages by supporting longer term, collective solutions including partnerships with schools and other educational establishments.